Predicting the diversity of early epidemic spread on networks: Discussion

-These probabilistic forecasts allowed us to uncover the diversity of epidemic courses, in the form of an unusually broad distribution of potential transmission trees over time.
+Our probabilistic and temporal forecasts allowed us to uncover the diversity of epidemic courses, in the form of an unusually broad distribution of potential transmission trees over time.
 We have also shown that these flat distributions emerge on both homogeneous (e.g. Erd\H{o}s-R\'{e}nyi graphs) and heterogeneous (e.g. scale-free) contact networks.
 This phenomenon is therefore driven by the stochasticity of disease transmission rather than by the complexity of the contact structure.
 This broad likelihood of early disease incidence justifies our use of a stochastic branching process, whereas deterministic models would typically track only the average or expected number of cases which is a poor description of flat distributions.

+Our framework currently rests on a few assumptions.
+By building our framework on a configuration model, we ignore potentially important structural correlations.
+The PGF framework itself can be extended, data permitting, to include such correlations like degree-degree assortativity \cite{VaquezAlexei2003Rtdo, hebertdufresne2013percolation}, clustering \cite{NewmanMEJ2009Rgwc, AllardA2012Bpoa}, and more general structures \cite{KarrerBrian2010Rgca, AllardAntoine2015Gaea}.
+All of these generalizations of the PGF framework still rely, at some level, on a treelike approximation, but this approach has been shown to capture most important network features \cite{MelnikSergey2011Tueo}.

-Our framework currently rests on a few assumptions, including that there are a finite number of active generations at any given time and that the distribution of contacts and transmission probability do not change over time.
-This first assumption was tested in Fig.~\ref{fig:timing1} where we show that a simple network-based serial interval provides a great approximation for time of emergence of epidemic generations in the continuous dynamics.
-Explaining both why and how we can align the generation-based branching process with the underlying temporal dynamics.
+We also assume that there are a finite number of active generations at any given time and that the distribution of contacts and transmission probability do not change over time.
+This first assumption was tested in Fig.~\ref{fig:timing1} where we show that a simple network-based serial interval provides a reasonable approximation for time of emergence of epidemic generations in the continuous dynamics, illustrating both why and how we can align the generation-based branching process with the underlying temporal dynamics.